vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 prometheus-0: bitnami/prometheus:2.4.3-r31, jimmidyson/configmap-reload:v0.2.2, alpine:3.8,
 ```

-## Step 3: Sync with the compacton times of the Prometheus TSDB
+## Step 3: Sync with the compaction times of the Prometheus TSDB

 > Note: Check the available space in the Prometheus volume before doing any snapshot to avoid unexpected issues with free disk space.

-Now that all bits are in place you are ready to perform the Prometheus TSDB migration.
+Now that all bits are in place, you are ready to perform the Prometheus TSDB migration.
 To do so, you will first have to understand how the Prometheus compaction process works and how to sync with compaction times to minimize data loss.

-By default, each two hours Prometheus will compact the TSDB and will write to disk the latest information it has in the WAL (Write-Ahead-Log) file.
+By default, every two hours Prometheus will compact the TSDB and will write to disk the latest information it has in the WAL (Write-Ahead-Log) file.
 You can watch the compaction process through the Prometheus logs.
 A small sample of the relevant log lines is shown below:

 ```bash
 level=info ts=2018-12-05T07:00:08.164203448Z caller=compact.go:398 component=tsdb msg="write block" mint=1543982400000 maxt=1543989600000 ulid=01CXYJN992AVWSVVJFP6X4E8MR